Possible very high transition temperatures in the infinite-layer ACuO$ _{2} $ cuprate superconductor for A={Mg, Ca, Sr, Ba}: A DFT study: Computational details

 \section{Computational details}

-The DFT calculations were performed using the Vienna Ab-Initio Simulation Package \cite{vasp, kresse1993, kresse1994, kresse1996, kresse1996a} (VASP) with Projector Augmented Wave (PAW) pseudopotentials from the VASP5.2 library.\cite{bloch1994, kresse1999} We used the GGA-PW91 Generalised Gradient Approximation scheme developed by Perdew \etal \cite{perdew1992, perdew1993} to derive the form of the exchange-correlation potential and kinetic energy in the single-electron Hamiltonian.
+The DFT calculations were performed using the Vienna Ab-Initio Simulation Package \cite{vasp, kresse1993, kresse1994, kresse1996, kresse1996a} (VASP) with Projector Augmented Wave (PAW) pseudopotentials from the VASP5.2 library.\cite{bloch1994, kresse1999} We used the GGA-PW91 Generalised Gradient Approximation scheme developed by Perdew \textit{et al.} \cite{perdew1992, perdew1993} to derive the form of the exchange-correlation potential and kinetic energy in the single-electron Hamiltonian.

-To calculate the equilibrium structural parameters for ACuO$ _{2} $, we determined the `free-energy' (following the nomenclature used in VASP), $F$, for fixed unit-cell volume, $V$, with a $ 16\times 16\times 16 $ $ \kk $-space, $\Gamma$-centred mesh.
-For each $V$, the ion positions and lattice parameters were first relaxed, using a conjugate-gradient algorithm \cite{flannery1986} in VASP, and this was followed by an accurate calculation of $F$ with fixed ion positions and lattice parameters.
-The results of this procedure are shown in \fig~\ref{fig:1}.
+To calculate the equilibrium structural parameters for ACuO$ _{2} $, we determined the internal-energy, $U$, (the `free-energy' in VASP nomenclature) for fixed unit-cell volume, $V$, with a $ 16\times 16\times 16 $ $ \kk $-space, $\Gamma$-centred mesh.
+For each $V$, the ion positions and lattice parameters were first relaxed, using a conjugate-gradient algorithm \cite{flannery1986} in VASP, and this was followed by an accurate calculation of $U$ with fixed ion positions and lattice parameters.
+The results of this procedure are shown in \fig~\ref{fig:1}a).
 The lattice parameters with the lowest free-energy are; $ a=b=\{3.779$, 3.880, 3.962, $ 4.019\} $~\AA~ and $ c=\{2.907$, 3.201, 3.467, $ 3.888\} $~\AA~ for A=Mg, Ca, Sr and Ba respectively.
-These correspond to unit-cell volumes of $ V=\{40.48$, 48.19, 54.85, $61.55\} $~\AA$ ^{3} $.
-We do not observe any buckling of the CuO$ _{2} $ layers as expected on symmetry grounds.
+These correspond to unit-cell volumes of $ V=\{41.52$, 48.19, 54.42, $62.81\} $~\AA$ ^{3} $.
+The $ c/a $ ratio scales with unit-cell volume as $ c/a \approx \alpha V +const.$ with $ \alpha = 0.0044 $~\AA$^{-3} $, which is similar to what is found experimentally \cite{qin2005structural}.
+We do not observe any buckling of the CuO$ _{2} $ layers, as expected on symmetry grounds.

 For calculations of the electronic dispersion we use structures with the lowest $ F $ and a $ 24\times 24\times 24$ $ \kk $-space mesh.
 Band-structure calculations involve a non-self-consistent calculation using a high-quality self-consistently calculated charge-density as an input.